 6.23.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 clause 6.23 is mostly avoided in Ada.
 Since this vulnerability is about "incorrect beliefs" of programmers, there is no way to establish a limit to how far incorrect beliefs can go.
 However, Ada is less susceptible to that vulnerability than many other languages, since

 Ada only has six levels of precedence and associativity is closer to common expectations.
 For example, an expression like A = B or C = D will be parsed as expected, as (A = B) or (C = D).